 Considering live-in care providers

-If you have decided that live-in care is a choice you wish to explore further, it is worth noting the differences in types of providers, that impact cost and quality of service, as well as how the service is managed.
+If you have decided that live-in care is a choice you want to explore further, it is worth noting the differences in types of providers that impact cost and quality of service, as well as how the service is managed.
 There are two types of providers – live-in care companies and live-in care introduction agencies.

 An introduction agency is just that.
 They introduce you to a carer for which you pay a one-off fee.
 Once the carer is caring for your loved one, that is basically the end of their involvement.
 If there is a problem with the carer, they will find you another one and typically charge you the fee again.
 The carer will need to be managed by the person receiving care or their family.
 Whoever manages the arrangement they will need to pay the carer and their tax to HMRC, supervise and monitor the care they provide, organise holiday cover and emergency cover if they are not well – all of which can place a huge burden on the family and can be very time-consuming.